PRAYING TO THE SAINTS

-"And when he had opened the book, the four living creatures, and the four and twenty ancients fell down before the Lamb, having every one of them harps, and golden vials full of odours, which are the prayers of saints" (Apoc 5:18).
+"And when he had opened the book, the four living creatures, and the four and twenty ancients fell down before the Lamb, having every one of them harps, and golden vials full of odors, which are the prayers of saints" (Rev 5:18).

 Now, what can the "prayers of the saints" be that are being offered to Christ?
 Certainly, these are not the saints' prayers for themselves, since they have already won the crown of victory and are already in heaven.
 These prayers must be their prayers on behalf of the living members of the Church on earth and the souls in purgatory.